adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/astro-blog-rss-feed.md

 ## Congratulations!

 Well done on making it to the end and completing the tutorial.
 Hopefully, it has provided enough to get you going on your next Astro project.
-Excited to hear what you will do with Astro.
-Visit the Astro docs to learn about more advanced Astro features.
+I'm excited to hear what you will do with Astro.
+Visit the <a target="_blank" rel="noopener" href="https://docs.astro.build/en/getting-started/">Astro docs</a> to learn about more advanced Astro features.

 ![Astro CloudCannon CMS visual editor](https://cc-dam.imgix.net/astro-cloudcannon-visual-editor.png "Astro CloudCannon CMS visual editor")